-[5 Unique Ways] How to Speed Up a Video on iPhone (2024)
+[5 Unique Ways] How to Speed Up a Video on iPhone (2026)

 Have you ever wanted to speed up a video on your iPhone but needed to know how?
 Well, this guide is for you!
 This guide will show you five unique ways to speed up a video on your iPhone.
+The built-in setting is usually the safest place to start before you try extra tools.

 Whether using an app or editing your video in iMovie, we'll walk you through each method step-by-step so that you can get your video up to speed in no time.
 So let's get started!
+That gives you another route if the built-in iPhone tools feel too limited for the result you want.

 Use iMovie for Videos at Regular Speed